kids-first/kf-somatic-workflow/docs/kfdrc_gatk_create_cnv_pon_wf.md

 #### Potential Workflow

-1. Your tumor sample shares an sequencing approach with 40 normals samples (same sex if the approach includes allosomal regions) in the same project.
+1. Your tumor sample shares an sequencing approach with 40 normals samples (if your analysis includes allosomal regions, these samples must have the same sex as your tumor sample) in the same project.
 1. If not, reach out to the sequencing center that provided the tumor sample and request a set of normal samples that share the sequencing approach.
 1. If the center cannot provide such samples, search for public or similarly-controlled samples that share the sequencing approach.
 You will probably have most luck with WGS.

 At this point you have exhausted your sample sources.
 From here you can evaluate where you stand:

-- <span style="color:green;">`40 or more`</span>: you meet the GATK recommended minimum.
+- `40 or more`: you meet the GATK recommended minimum.
 Feel free to proceed.
-- <span style="color:yellowgreen;">`30 to 40`</span>: the results do not meet the GATK minimum but the panel is still rather sizable and worth a run
+- `30 to 40`: the results do not meet the GATK minimum but the panel is still rather sizable and worth a run
-- <span style="color:orange;">`20 to 30`</span>: calls from WXS or low-coverage WGS begin to deteriorate; run at your own risk!
+- `20 to 30`: calls from WXS or low-coverage WGS begin to deteriorate; run at your own risk!
-- <span style="color:orange;">`10 to 20`</span>: calls from high-coverage WGS begin to deteriorate; run at your own risk!
+- `10 to 20`: calls from high-coverage WGS begin to deteriorate; run at your own risk!
-- <span style="color:red">`1 to 10`</span>: do not trust calls without extensive follow-up analysis!!!
+- `1 to 10`: do not trust calls without extensive follow-up analysis!!!

 ## Generalized steps: